Corporate Reporting, Financial Planning & Analysis

 Power BI is Microsoft's flagship analytics platform for KPIs and dashboard reporting.

-Vena Solutions (SaaS Cloud CPM)
+Vena Solutions (SaaS Cloud CPM for FP&A)

 Vena Solutions for Dynamics GP, redefines how medium and large sized companies manage their budgeting, planning and revenue forecasting.
-Vena combines a centralized SaaS cloud database, sophisticated workflow, powerful reporting and advanced analytics with Excel / Office 365 to create a comprehensive cloud-based corporate performance management (CPM) solution.
+Vena combines a centralized SaaS cloud database, sophisticated workflow, powerful reporting and advanced analytics with Excel / Microsoft Office 365 to create a comprehensive cloud-based corporate performance management (CPM) solution.

 Beyond budgeting, planning and revenue forecasting, Vena can automate any spreadsheet-driven process from regulatory reporting and month-end close to product line profitability and management reporting.
 Vena’s most advanced customers use the data modeling and predictive analytics capabilities to uncover new insights and make better business decisions.

-Prophix (SaaS Cloud CPM)
+Prophix (SaaS Cloud CPM for FP&A)

 Prophix is an integrated solution for Dynamics GP for end-to-end Corporate Performance Management (CPM) business functions, including budgeting automation, consolidations, data integration and workflow.